MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 ## Description

 Modifies a the Portfolio backlog (a.k.a behavior) associated with a WorkItem type in a custom Process Template.
 This allows an item to be added to board (as its default item or not), or removed from the board.
+Note (1) System-defined backlogs have WorkItem types associated with them which cannot be removed.
+Note (2) The first item added to a custom backlog from the UI will be set as the default, this needs to be specified explicitly when adding items from the commandline.

 ## EXAMPLES